arisdarya11/Final-Project-Data-Science-Streamlit/README.md

-Predicting Employee Analytics : Turnover with Machine Learning This Project to predict the possibility of employees turning over (resigning) based on historical HR data.
+---------Predicting Employee Analytics : Turnover with Machine Learning------------ This Project to predict the possibility of employees turning over (resigning) based on historical HR data.

 BUSSINESS UNDERSTANDING :